 Whether he is producing, managing, writing, or teaching, Joe is always developing exceptional comedy content and talent.
-Much to his dad’s chagrin, Joe followed his calling and left the world of AT&T as an in-house advertising executive to start a new career in comedy as Manager of The Original New York Improv.
+Much to his dad’s chagrin, Joe followed his calling and left the corporate world as an in-house advertising executive to start a new career in comedy as Manager of The Original New York Improv.
 He made a swift transition to Caroline’s on Broadway where he made his home for eight years.

 Under his direction, Caroline’s built on its history as the most prestigious comedy venue in the country by introducing an aggressive expansion program.
 Joe oversaw the management of Caroline’s Comedy Club, Caroline’s Talent Management, and TV production company.

 Joe was instrumental in introducing such hot comedy stars as Jon Stewart, Ray Romano, Dave Attell, Collin Quinn, and Dave Chappelle to New York audiences, as well as launching the TV writing careers of Louis C.K., Michael Patrick King, and Mike Sweeney.

 I believe we don't grow into having a sense of humor, we grow out of it.
 No one had to teach you how to laugh.
 The triggers for humor are built in us all.
 The challenge is remaining connected to them and allowing them to evolve as we grow up.
 I'll help you unleash your funny bone in a way that connects to a room full of strangers.